 The image below shows a subset of image analysis modules in GuidosToolbox (more information can be found in the GuidosToolbox Manual).
 Please click on any of the light-blue rectangles to open the respective product sheet:

-Please click on the icons below to view the GuidosToolbox
+Details on GTB are summarized in the workshop presentation GWS3, or click on the icons below to view the GuidosToolbox

 Using GuidosToolbox requires accepting the GuidosToolbox End User Licence Agreement: EULA

-GuidosToolbox is available in the following options:
+GuidosToolbox is available in the following options (revision history, see changelog):

 Note: MSPA plugins/extensions for ArcGIS, QGIS and R can be downloaded from the MSPA-website

-Key features of version 2.8:
+Key features of version 3.0:

 1) Accounting: How much forest do we have?
 Where and how large are the forest patches?
 Visualization and statistics of image objects in up to six user-selected area categories plus three largest objects (pink).